 A reverse mortgage isn’t technically a type of refinance, but it is an option if you need to take cash out of your home.
 There are government-backed reverse mortgages — called Home Equity Conversion Mortgages (HECMs), which are for homeowners ages 62 and up, and there are reverse mortgages from private lenders.
 These sometimes allow for borrowers to be as young as 55.

 With reverse mortgages, you turn your home equity into cash.
 Your lender will either give you a lump-sum payment, send you regular monthly payments, extend you a credit line, or some combination of these options.
 In the meantime, you won’t make any payments.
-Instead, the loan gets repaid when you pass away, sell the home, or move permanently off the property (into an assisted living facility, for instance).
+Instead, the reverse mortgage gets repaid when you pass away, sell the home, or move permanently off the property (into an assisted living facility, for instance).

-If you’re not sure which refinancing option is right for you, talk to a mortgage professional or financial adviser.
+If you’re not sure which refinancing option is right for you, talk to a mortgage professional or financial advisor.
 They can help you make the right choice for your financial goals and budget.
 You might also consider working with a mortgage broker.
 These are experts who can help you compare lenders and loan options to ensure you get the best deal.

 Read more: How often can you refinance your home?